You know how robots will take over all the jobs?

 - Improve your product feed to make sure the most profitable products get the budget they need

-Like you’ve seen in this article, setting up the actual campaigns is pretty easy once you get your product feed sorted.
+Just as you’ve seen in this article, setting up the actual campaigns is pretty easy once you get your product feed sorted.

 For most of my clients, this setup is the biggest hurdle.